V-Sekai/manuals/72 Changelog/02 2022/20221001-changelog.md

 ### What are constraints?

 - Milas needs to write a masters thesis on accessibility-driven Game-Development
-- At the end of December of each year, CCC holds a big conference, this year it is going to be a decentralised bunch of small-scale events due to the pandemic
+- At the end of December of each year, CCC holds a big conference, this year it is going to be a decentralized bunch of small-scale events due to the pandemic
 - iFire wants to be able to present meaningful progress by march 2023

 ### Benefits of joining online-chaos-experience development efforts into v-sekai